Updated: Sep 12, 2021

 Homosexuality is the attraction solely to people of one's own sex or gender identity.

 Those who identify as male are considered gay, while those who identify as female are considered lesbian.
-According to the 2016 General Social Survey, 2.4% of Americans identify as solely homosexual.
+A poll conducted by Gallup in 2020 found that about 5.6% of all people in the United States (about 19 million people) identify as part of the LGBTQ+ community.
+36.2% of LGBTQ+ Americans identify as Gay or Lesbian.

 How old is homosexuality?